moisesEzequiel1/Oscilloscope-Using-Atemga328p-/Readme.md

-# Osciloscope - Using Atemga328p
+# Oscilloscope- Using Atemga328p
-AVR - Atmega328p Ocilocope at the limit.
+AVR - Atmega328p oscilloscope at the limit.
 150ksps oscilocope with edge triggering writen in AVR-C
 ### General Features
 > * 150ksps
 > * -10v,10v input